JaneliaSciComp/G4_Display_Tools/docs/protocol-designer_configure-settings_tutorial.md

 That's okay!
 The only settings which are required are the *Configuration file location*{:.gui-txt}, the *Default run protocol*{:.gui-txt}, and the color and text inside disabled cells.
 For any Google Sheets settings that are required, have a look at the [Google Sheets tutorial](protocol-designer_metadata_tutorial.md).
 The rest can be left blank or at their default values, even if those paths don't exist on your computer.

-Note: When you click *Apply Changes*{:.gui-btn} the software will check each value for validity.
+__Note__: When you click *Apply Changes*{:.gui-btn} the software will check each value for validity.
 If a field is empty or contains a path that doesn't exist, you will get a pop up warning you about it.
 That's okay, if you don't care about that field, just click *OK*{:.gui-btn} through the warning boxes.
 The settings will still be saved.
 The warnings are for your information only.
+{:.warning}

 Once your settings are how you want them, just click *Apply Changes*{:.gui-btn} and you are done!